meetuparchive/swarm-animation/README.md

   `grunt` or `grunt compile` builds the sass. `dist/animation.css` is then available for use in your project.
   `grunt docs` compiles the sass and builds the docs for the `gh-pages` branch.

+## Goals
+Broadly - to provide reusable and performant animations to be used on web.

+The vision is, for example, if we want an animation for a popover to show and hide, we already have CSS classes and a javascript function to apply these.

+The focus of the project is on providing CSS animations.
+There is need for animations applied with JS as well, esp if we can get them to be more performant using methods like (FLIP)[https://medium.com/outsystems-experts/flip-your-60-fps-animations-flip-em-good-372281598865#.m076uxhcv].
+Javascript utilities for applying and removing css classes in a standard way will also be provided.

+### What about React?
+   All of these should work with React as well.
+React can apply css animations from swarm-animation if their names [follow certain convention](https://facebook.github.io/react/docs/animation.html).
+Whatever css classes we develop, we can also make sure they conform to the naming convention (with a mixin possibly).
+Rather than use another external lib at the moment lets see if we can develop animations that fit our needs for both classic and new Meetup.

 ## Development
 ### css
    The sass files live in the root of `src/` for now.